25 Classic Stoner Movies

 What separates cannabis comedies from the rest of the genre, is their typically brash sense of humor.
 While most can be enjoyed sober, they are also always best appreciated high.
 Not to mention the fact, that they also make an excellent repeat showing, time and time again.
 Have you seen all the 25 classic stoner movies on our list, and if so… how many times have you seen them?

-If you’ve already exhastied this list, and want to watch something different, we’ve got you covered.
+If you’ve already exhausted this list of the best stoner movies, and want to watch something different, we’ve got you covered.

 Dude, Where‘s My Car